-Overall, the changes in community well-being related to the physical assets of Hornepayne as a result of the APM Project appear to be positive.
-The APM Project has the potential to create increased demand for housing and municipal services, but also additional revenue sources for them.
+Overall, the changes in community well-being related to the physical assets of Wawa as a result of the APM Project appear to be positive.
+The APM Project has the potential to create increased demand for housing and municipal services, but also the means to pay for them.
 With respect to housing, there will be demand for a range of housing stock, and there may be some project-related price escalation which needs to be managed.